E-mail Me, feed back appreciated.

 I've compiled a table containing the same audio sample compressed into different bit rate using several common compression techniques.
-Namely MP3, windows media audio, ogg vorbis, AAC and flac.
-My intention is that you can use this to work out the lowest bit rate at which the audio souds clear to you. this will depend on the equiptment you're using, and your hearing.
-I firmly believe that if you can't her the difference then there is no point wasting space.
+Namely MP3 (constant bit rate and VBR,) windows media audio, ogg vorbis, AAC and flac.
+My intention is that you can use this to work out the lowest bit rate at which the audio sounds clear to you. this will depend on the equipment you're using, and your hearing.
+I firmly believe that if you can't hear the difference then there is no point wasting space.

 Notation: